stormchaserroleplaying/stormchaserRPG/Spells/2/Evocation/index.md

 A nonmagical object that isn't being worn or carried also takes the damage if it's in the spell's area.

 **At Higher Levels**.
 When you cast this spell using 3 or more mana the damage increases by 2d4 for each additional point of mana.

+## Spiritual Weapon
+*2nd level Evocation*<br>
+**Casting Time:** 1 Action<br>
+**Range:** 60 feet<br>
+**Components:** V, S*<br>
+**Duration:** Sustained, 1 minute

+You create a floating, spectral force that resembles a weapon of your choice and lasts for the duration.
+The weapon appears within range in a space of your choice, and you can immediately make one evotaion melee spell attack against one creature within 5 feet of the force.
+The target takes force damage equal to 1d8 plus your spellcasting ability modifier on a hit.

+As an action on your later turns, you can move the weapon up to 20 feet and repeat the attack against a creature within 5 feet of it.

+**At Higher Levels**.
+When you cast this spell using 3 or more mana the damage increases by 1d8 for each additional point of mana.